 The digital temperature dial gives you full control over the temperature within the smoker, and the handles and wheels make it easy to move to another area - ideal if you’ve got the smoker on whilst entertaining outdoors.

 The innovative design of this smoker allows you to smoke meat with both charcoal and your favorite wood chips.
 The dual door system allows you to add more wood chips without losing any heat from the smoking chamber, and it’s heavy duty steel construction ensures that this smoker is built for durability and a long life.

 Constructed vertically to capture maximum smoke flavor, the offset functionality keeps your meat away from the heat source to allow a slower cook, creating a smokier flavor.
 This smoker from Dyan-Glo also has a unique smoke chamber that stacks the briquettes tightly for a more efficient fuel burn, meaning you’ll not only spend less time refilling the chamber but will also spend less money on charcoal.

 Equipped with 6 height adjustable cooking grates, you’ll be able to fit in a variety of foods ranging in size with ease, and you can control the temperature within the smoker by adjusting the smoke stack’s flue.

 There is even a temperature gauge on the outside with a useful ‘smoke zone’ thermometer to let you know when you’ve reached the perfect smoking temperature.
+With so many features no wonder its made it right up here at number two of our top 5 best smokers for jerky.
 If you’re looking to make delicious, smoked jerky at home, then this smoker is a great choice.